haestflod/fenced-code-blocks/README.md

 * https://github.com/regexhq/gfm-code-block-regex
 * https://github.com/jonschlinkert/gfm-code-blocks

+**Note: If you're copy-pasting the ´´´ characters from here they are the wrong characters!**

 The parser was written mainly for writing the ´´´code´´´ approach for blogger comments.
 So it's not a completely generic solution.